Alcohol

 The Centers for Disease Control and Prevention (CDC) provides the following definitions and guidelines for healthy and unhealthy drinking behaviors.

-• Excessive drinking: This type of behavior is defined by any type of inappropriate drinking habits, including heavy drinking, binge drinking, or drinking by underage individuals or pregnant women.
+• Excessive drinking: This behavior includes any inappropriate drinking habits.
+It covers heavy drinking, binge drinking, and drinking by underage people or pregnant women.

-• Heavy drinking: Women who have more than eight drinks per week and men who have more than 15 drinks per week are considered heavy drinkers.
+• Heavy drinking: Women who drink more than eight times a week and men who drink more than 15 times a week are heavy drinkers.

 Unhealthy drinking habits that become severe are diagnosed as Alcohol Use Disorder or AUD.
 This disorder is characterized by chronic, uncontrollable abuse of alcohol and is defined as a chronic relapsing brain disease.

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), millions of adult Americans suffer from AUD and more than 600,000 adolescent Americans have it as well.
-Although alcohol abuse is an extremely common disorder in the United States, less than 10 percent of affected individuals actually receive treatment for it.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) says millions of adults in America have AUD.
+More than 600,000 teens in America also have it.
+Alcohol abuse is a very common problem in the United States.
+However, less than 10 percent of people get treatment for it.

 The impact of alcohol addiction is felt in every state in America, leaving no city or community completely untouched.
 Recovery Austin Texas programs have seen an increase in admissions throughout the past couple of years.
-According to research, the national rates of alcohol use are mirrored for Texas, revealing that alcohol addiction is a major challenge for the state.
-Alcohol rehab in Texas is a needed offering due to the many individuals struggling with this form of substance abuse.
+Research shows that alcohol use rates in Texas are similar to national rates.
+This means alcohol addiction is a big problem for the state.
+Alcohol rehab in Texas is important because many people struggle with alcohol abuse.

-The University of Texas at Austin published a report that revealed the following statistics related to alcohol use in Texas:
+The University of Texas at Austin published a report.
+It showed important statistics about alcohol use in Texas

 • In 2014, 25 percent of Texas secondary school students in grades 7–12 had consumed alcohol in the last month.

-• In 2014, 9 percent of all secondary students said that when they drank, they usually drank five or more beers at one time, and 9 percent reported binge drinking liquor.
+• In 2014, 9 percent of secondary students said they usually drank five or more beers at once.
+Also, 9 percent reported binge drinking liquor.

-• In 2013, the Youth Risk Behavior Survey reported that 36 percent of Texas high school students in grades 9–12 had drunk alcohol in the past month and 21 percent had drunk five or more drinks in a row in the last month.
+• In 2013, a survey called the Youth Risk Behavior Survey was conducted.
+It found that 36 percent of Texas high school students in grades 9 to 12 had drunk alcohol in the past month.
+Additionally, 21 percent had five or more drinks in a row during that time.

 • In 2013, 22 percent of females and 25 percent of males reported binge drinking.